University of Graz

 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Office of Financial Aid Services is able to consider only the applications of students matriculated at Binghamton for degree study.
 Other SUNY and non-SUNY students should contact the financial aid office on the home campus for information about eligibility for all aid programs.

-Students applying for this program are highly encouraged to apply for campus and national scholarships.
-Please visit the Office of International Programs or go to our scholarships page for more information.
+Students applying for this program are encouraged to apply for campus and national scholarships.
+Please visit the Office of International Education and Global Initiatives or go to our scholarships page for more information.

 The European Studies track is open to students in all majors; however, course offerings may compliment best students in the social sciences.
 An overall grade point average of B (3.0) is normally is required.
 Applications from SUNY and non-SUNY students are welcome.